The Storm Riders: Plot

 Conqueror, believing himself free of the prophecy, challenges and defeats Sword Saint after the latter is distracted by Muse.
 Frost arrives and announces his discovery that it was Conqueror who kidnapped Mud Buddha and framed Wind and Cloud.
-Conqueror, now deluded into the belief he is invincible, kills Frost, who attempts to leave the clan.
+Conqueror, now deluded into the belief he is invincible, kills Frost who attempted to leave the clan.
 Soon afterwards, Wind and Cloud meet upon the steps to Conqueror's main hall and, united by their common enemy, confront Conqueror.
 As the fight spills over into the Sword Graveyard, Wind and Cloud are almost outmatched by Conqueror's superior sword skills.
-However, the blood from a cut on Cloud's arm reveals to him the location of Ultimate Sword (which Conqueror unknowingly had amongst the standard weapons littering the ground).
-With Striding Sky's sword in hand, Cloud rejoins Wind in the battle and Conqueror is soon beaten, with Wind stopping Cloud from landing the death blow so Conqueror is left insane and tormented by the ghosts of those he has killed, including his beloved Charity.
+However, the blood from a cut on Cloud's arm reveals to him the location of the Ultimate Sword (which Conqueror unknowingly had amongst the standard weapons littering the ground).
+Wielding Blizzard Blade, Cloud rejoins Wind in the battle and they both defeat Conqueror, with Wind stopping Cloud from landing the death blow so Conqueror is left insane and tormented by the ghosts of those he has killed, including his beloved Charity.